Rishi Sunak is now going to COP27 climate summit

 On Tuesday, former prime minister Boris Johnson said he would attend COP27 in Sharm El Sheikh.

-The UK hosted last year's COP (Conference Of The Parties) in Glasgow.
+The UK hosted last year's COP (Conference Of The Parties) in Glasgow and it was chaired by Mr Sharma.

 Green MP Caroline Lucas welcomed what she called a "screeching U-turn" after "an embarrassing mis-step on the world stage".